electricSoda/competitive-coding/README.md

 On Linux and macOS do "chmod u+x cpy" first within the competitive-coding folder, and you will also need to install `xclip` from the web and change `echo "$CONTENTS"|clip.exe` with `echo "$CONTENTS"|xclip` so it pipes to your clipboard.
 Then just simply do `cpy fileName.cpp` and it will copy it to your clipboard.

+### SEG
+Another small script that debugs your segmentation faults or anything else related to your C++ program.

+#### Timing with SEG
+On Linux and macOS do "chmod u+x seg" first within the competitive-coding folder.
+Then just simply do `seg fileName.cpp` and it will automatically open up GDB's debugger and run your program.
+Then you can input your problem's input text and see which line caused the segmentation fault or anything else.
+Then just do Ctrl+C 2 times and then type `quit` to exit the debugger.